 UK drives statewide economic development by preparing a highly educated workforce, conducting grant and contract-funded research, and transferring research and technological innovations to the marketplace.
 It assures Kentuckians high-quality health care by promoting access to the highest level of appropriate care possible within the facilities of local communities and developing advanced subspecialty programs of national stature at the academic medical center.
 UK engages the university community and its partners in fostering economic well being and quality of life for Kentuckians in its designated area of geographic responsibility, in regions facing significant economic and health-related challenges, throughout the Commonwealth, and, as the state's flagship institution, beyond its borders to the nation and world.

-The Budget of the Commonwealth includes \$4,603,500 in fiscal year 2007 and \$25,479,200 in fiscal year 2008 from the General Fund for a base budget increase.
+The Governor's budget recommendation includes \$4,448,800 in fiscal year 2007 and \$6,777,400 in fiscal year 2008 from the General Fund for a base budget increase allocated from the benchmark funding formula.